comrat/ffmpegscripts/README.md

 # ffmpeg scripts
-ffmpeg scripts collection^
+ffmpeg scripts collection

+## compress.sh
+Compress video single video

 ## compress_folder.sh
 Compress all video from input folder file and save it in output folder

 ## download_hls.sh
-Download HLS file via its link and store it in mp4 file.
+Download HLS file via its link and store it in mp4 file

 ## convert_wmv.sh
 Convert WMV files to MP4